img 4350 1

 Problems

-Watch my video overview with more details of the butchered speaker terminals and adjustment process.
+Watch my video overview for more details of the butchered speaker terminals and the adjustment process.

-This lovely amplifier presented with several significant issues.
-Most significant was the lack of music signals at the speaker terminals.
+This lovely amplifier exhibited several issues, the most significant of which was the lack of music signals at the speaker terminals.
 Nothing.
 There were also large DC offsets present at both channel’s speaker terminals, never good.
 Lastly, the amplifier had no bias current to the output devices.
 Zero.

 Cleaning